 This House of Commons Library briefing paper focuses primarily, though not exclusively, on issues and policies relating to Gypsies and Travellers in England.
 The devolved administrations have their own policies in areas where responsibility is devolved.

-The term ‘Gypsies and Travellers’ is difficult to define as it does not constitute a single, homogenous group, but encompasses a range of groups with different histories, cultures and beliefs including: Romany Gypsies, Irish Travellers, and Scottish Gypsy Travellers.
+The term ‘Gypsies and Travellers’ is difficult to define as it does not constitute a single, homogenous group, but encompasses a range of groups with different histories, cultures and beliefs including: Romany Gypsies, Welsh Gypsies, Scottish Gypsy Travellers and Irish Travellers.
 There are also Traveller groups which are generally regarded as ‘cultural’ rather than ‘ethnic’ Travellers.
 These include ‘New’ (Age) Travellers and occupational travellers, such as showmen and waterway travellers.

 Historically there has been a lack of robust data on Gypsy and Traveller communities.
 For the first time, the 2011 Census included an ethnic category to collect data on Gypsy, Traveller and Irish Traveller communities.
 In total around 63,000 people in the UK identified themselves as members of these groups, of which 58,000 were living in England and Wales.
 The South East region of England had both the largest number of Gypsies and Irish Travellers and the largest number per 10,000 people.
 However, other sources suggest the 2011 Census figures may be underestimates.